bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 74°
-- Cloudy
+- Clear
 - 88% humidity
-- 16 mph wind
+- 12 mph wind
-- 81% cloud cover
+- 21% cloud cover
 - 57 AQI 🟨
-- 0.06 inches of rain expected in the next 72 hours
+- 0.03 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>